SLIIT-Y3S2/glamourme-client/README.md

 This will launch the app in debug mode on a connected device or emulator.

-6. **Explore and Contribute:**
-- Feel free to explore the codebase and contribute to the project.

 ## Contributors
 - Lakmuthu Shavinda
 - Vibhashana Ranhinda